-Knowledge of the total soluble sulphate content and pH of soils and ground water is important in determining the protection required for concrete or steel in contact with the ground.
-Other specialist tests may be carried out on sites suspected of being contaminated by toxic materials.
+Knowledge of total soluble sulphate content and pH of soils and groundwater is important in determining the protection required for concrete or steel in contact with the ground.
+Other specialist tests may be carried out on sites suspected of being contaminated by toxic materials (see standard appendix B).